aleksha/data-analysis-tutorial/session-0/README.md

 ## Basics of statistics
 Here we will discuss:
   * Measurements and uncertainties;
-  * Probability distribution functions and their basic pproperties;
+  * Probability distribution functions and their basic properties;
   * Three special distributions:
     - Binomial
     - Poisson